swiftlang/swift-evolution/proposals/0478-default-isolation-typealias.md

 > [!NOTE]
 > **Divergence from [SE-0466]:** When compiled in Swift 5 language mode, SE-0466's `-default-isolation MainActor` marks the inferred isolation as preconcurrency, which is serialized into the public module interface as `@preconcurrency` and downgrades cross-actor diagnostics in downstream consumers to warnings. `default @MainActor` does not inherit this behavior.
 Inferred `@MainActor` based on `default` is treated like an explicit annotation, and the public interface contains no implicit `@preconcurrency`.

-As stated above, modifiers which cannot be repeated cannot have repeated defaults.
-Since there can only be one actor isolation for a given declaration, these rules mean there can only be one default actor isolation specified for a given file.

-> [!NOTE]
-> [SE-0343] already dictates `@MainActor` for global variables and top level code in script mode, independent of any `default @MainActor` declaration.

 ### Source warning control